tim-devereux/TLS_Workshop/2_RayCloudTools.md

 raysplit cloud_raycloud.ply capsule 0,0,-10 0,0,30 25
 ```

+The output is 2 separate rayclouds, '_inside.ply' and '_outside.ply'.
+The data within our plot will have the '_inside.ply' suffix.
+This is the data we will use in the subsequent steps.

 ### 3. Extracting terrain

-Extract the digital terrain model, this is required to determine the base of trees in the subsequent step.
+Here we extract the digital terrain model, this is required to determine the base of trees in the subsequent step.

 ```bash
 rayextract terrain cloud_raycloud_inside.ply
 ```

+The ouput with be a 3D mesh, which deliniates the contours of the ground.

-### 4. Extracting trees
+### 4. Extracting trees using 'rayextract trees'

-Extract the trees using the final raycloud (undecimated) and the terrain mesh:
+Extract trees using the raycloud and the terrain mesh as input:

 ```bash
 rayextract trees cloud_raycloud_inside.ply cloud_raycloud_inside_mesh.ply
 ```

+rayextract trees will generate three outputs:

+1. A segmented raycloud, where each tree is uniquely colored.
+2. A 3D mesh representing the woody components (stems and branches).
+3. A trees.txt file containing cylinder data representing the tree structural models.
+All tree metrics are derived from these models.

 ### 5. Computing tree metrics

+Finally, we compute a set of common metrics from the structural models using 'treeinfo'.

 ```bash
 treeinfo trees cloud_raycloud_inside_tree.txt
 ```
+This will produce another .txt file with the suffix '_trees_info.txt'.
+This file contains the additional metrics per tree.
+This file and 'trees.txt' contain all the data that is used in the subsequent python anlysis.